 If the temperature ever dips below 60 in Los Angeles, there's a smaller bar still in the back, in front of the wood fired oven that's producing a range of flat breads.
 Bars abound.

-The bar for drinking does have some fun specialty cocktails like a Banana Mule with Vietnamese spices that sounded intriguing, but ended up taking like a basic Moscow Mule, albeit a tasty one.
+The bar for drinking does have some fun specialty cocktails like a Banana Mule with Vietnamese spices that sounded intriguing, but ended up tasting like a basic Moscow Mule, albeit a tasty one.
 The more sophisticated Sunny Place is your adult drink with its tequila, mezcal and bitters.
 The wine list complements the seafood heavy menu with a range of whites from crisp and dry to fruity and aromatic.
 The recommended Gruner Veltliner nailed the crisp and dry category and paired well with everything we ate.

 It was hard to stare at the raw bar and not to partake, but what to get?
 The small seafood platter is a best-of from their seafood bar going beyond just straight up oysters, though we did receive a few of those.
 You also get Vietnamese prawns with subtle hints of chilies and garlic.
 I might have liked a little less subtlety, but the prawns were big and juicy.
 A king crab leg in lemongrass fish sauce was a bit challenging to extract from its shell and also a little lackluster.
 The smoked salmon belly had the most going on with pickled shallots and horseradish, making for a good spread for the thick toasted bread slices.